-3.4 Scaling extreme rainfall with surface temperature
+3.3 Scaling extreme rainfall with surface temperature

 From the Clausius-Clapeyron relation, we can infer that when the atmospheric temperature increases by 1 K (or °C), the capacity of the atmosphere in holding water vapour accordingly increases by approximately 7%.
 This means that given the absence of significant changes in relative humidity, the water vapour supplied for the convection may increase following the Clausius-Clapeyron relation when the atmospheric temperature increases (Lenderink and Attema, 2015).
-This relationship links the increase in extreme daily and sub-daily time scale to regional and global warming (Lenderink et al., 2017; Pall et al., 2007; Westra et al., 2014).
-In this section, we model the relation between extreme precipitation and daily mean surface temperature, which is theoretically reflected by the Clausius-Clapeyron relation, by a simple non-parametric scaling method described in section 2.2.
+This relationship links the increase in extreme daily and sub-daily time scale to reginal and global warming (Pall et al., 2007; Westra et al., 2014; Lenderink et al., 2017).
+In this section, we model the Clausius-Clapeyron relation by a simple non-parametric scaling method described in section 2.2.
 We apply this method to EUR-11 and CPS simulations and then compare to the result obtained on in situ observations.
 We use 14 stations as in Vautard et al. (2015) and Luu et al. (2018) for the scaling of daily rainfall and 23 stations within the Cévennes box for the scaling of 3-hourly rainfall.

-Figure 6-a compares the scaling model of extreme daily precipitation (99th percentile) with daily mean surface temperature from all simulations against in situ observations.
-The analysis of observations (black line) over the Cévennes shows that the dependence of extreme rainfall on the increasing in surface temperature closely follows the Clausius-Clapeyron (C-C) relation (black dotted lines in Figure 6) for the temperature above 2°C and breaks once exceeding 13°C. The scaling behavior of each CPS replicates its driving EUR-11 simulation for the daily precipitation scaling analysis, but the rainfall intensity from CPSs is higher.
-Specifically, the 2 downscaling simulations of the IPSL-CM5A-MR reproduce roughly the C-C relation in a range of 9°C to 17°C, while the 2 downscaling simulations of the HadGEM2-ES follow the C-C relation in range of 5°C to 13°C. The 2 simulations of NorESM1-M show similar behavior that follows the C-C relation in a range of roughly 4°C to 14°C. The overall scaling rate from EUR-11 simulations are close to observations, while CPSs slightly overestimate this rate.
+Figure 4-a compares the scaling model of extreme daily precipitation (99th percentile) with daily mean surface temperature from all simulations against in situ observations.
+The analysis of observations (black line) over the Cévennes shows that the dependence of extreme rainfall on the increasing in surface temperature closely follows the Clausius-Clapeyron relation for the temperature above 3°C and breaks once exceeding 18°C. The three CPS simulations reproduce this behaviour, yet in different temperature ranges.
+Specifically, the CPS-IPSL-CM5A-MR, CPS-HadGEM2-ES and CPS-NorESM1-M follows this thermodynamic relation roughly for temperature ranging from 4° to 16°C, from 4° to 18°C and from 5° to 15°C, respectively.